 Remember: The above damages are not easily quantifiable.
 You never know what kind of jury you might get.
 Unlike damages for your medical bills (which are easy to calculate) no attorney can absolutely state what a jury would award for the above damages as it could differ wildly based on several factors.

-How We Can Help You: Our firm monitors recent verdicts to use in evaluating cases.
+How We Can Help You: Our Dallas motorcycle attorneys monitor recent verdicts to use in evaluating cases.
 Even more importantly, our firm has over 30 years of past results that allow us to evaluate cases in light of prior similar cases with similar injuries.
 Our attorneys will zealously advocate for non-economic damages and will work with you to develop the theme of your case.

 On motorcycle accident cases we often prepare and utilize “day in the life videos”.
 These videos track a client throughout his or her day – demonstrating how the motorcycle collision has impacted every aspect of life.
 These videos let the insurance adjuster better understand your claimed injuries and limitations.

 A: Exemplary damages – better known as punitive damages – are difficult to obtain but are meant to punish at-fault parties.
 They require a finding of gross negligence or recklessness.